kdeldycke/meta-package-manager/docs/usecase.md

 ## Extra features for your package managers

-All package managers are not on-par between themselves. `mpm` is filling the gap between managers and implement some missing features.
+Not all package managers are equivalent. `mpm` is filling the gap between managers and implement some missing features.

 For instance,